 This is possibly the fallout from the continued confrontation between China and US (and clearly allies like Australia) as well as the resurgent COVID-19 infections in China even as it has pushed above the .6800 area again now the .7000 area once again as well.
 Next higher congestion reverts back that .7200 area heavy historic resistance it has pushed above at present.
-Next interim resistance was in the .7300-50 area it is presently squeezing above, with heavier resistances into .7500 and .7600-50.
+Next interim resistance is in the .7300-50 area it has been churning somewhat below (including a retest of .7200) for the past week, with heavier resistances into .7500 and .7600-50.